Studies in the Psychology of Sex Vol. 7

 Studies in the Psychology of Sex: Volume 7 is a book published in 1928 by the English physician and writer Havelock Ellis (1859–1939).
 Ellis was an expert of human sexuality but was impotent until the age of 60 and married to an open lesbian for much of his life.
 He later discovered that he could be aroused by the sight of a woman urinating.
 Terming this sexual deviation undinism, it is one of several topics covered in the seventh and final volume of his studies in the psychology of sex.

-Ellis began writing the first of the seven books in 1900, exploring topics such as sexual inversion (homosexuality), sexuality in women, and erotic symbolism throughout the volumes.
+Ellis began writing the first of the seven books in 1892, exploring topics such as sexual inversion (homosexuality), sexuality in women, and erotic symbolism throughout the volumes.
 Volume seven was originally published in the United States due to the stigma surrounding transgenderism, homosexuality, and other sexual deviations in England at the time.
 The book contains 9 chapters, each exploring a sexual deviation or potential influences.
 It is largely composed of case studies and directly quotes the individuals he examined, providing the raw descriptions and perspectives of the individuals, rather than his own version of their deviations.

 Historical context

 In the 1700s, Molly houses began appearing all over the UK – houses where homosexual men could meet.
 A "molly" was a man who frequently cross-dressed, and hence can be considered an early representative of transgender individuals.
 Despite these houses being relatively common, they were not accepted by the general public as homosexuality had been illegal in the UK since the Buggery Act 1533.
 Many of the laws and regulations pertaining to sexual deviations in England in the early 1900s were focused on homosexuality among men, viewing it as a mental illness that should be cured.
 In 1885, the Criminal Law Act was passed in the UK, prohibiting homosexuality.
 Due to the fact that many associated transgenderism (termed eonism by Ellis) with homosexuality, it was also highly ostracised and not well understood.
-It was also believed that only men were affected by eonism, and all of Ellis' studies were conducted on men.
 Although no laws directly prohibited men dressing as women, it was not an accepted practice, and was viewed as a mental illness that had to be cured.
 Ellis attempted to normalise these sexual practices, along with others, highlighting that many individuals with these abnormal sexual inclinations were in fact functioning and contributing members of society.